KernelTurtle/cpp/README.md

 ## Overview

-TUIProject is a terminal-based application built using `ncurses` that allows users to navigate through directories, select and run C++ files, and view their output directly in the terminal.
+LeetViewer is a terminal-based application built using `ncurses` that allows users to navigate through directories, select and run C++ files, and view their output directly in the terminal.
 The application features a Vim-like command mode, syntax highlighting for C++ code, and a splash screen with animated ASCII art.

 ## Features